-Casio recently launched its first WearOS powered smartwatch –the G-Squad GSW-H1000.
+Casio recently launched its first Wear OS-powered smartwatch –the G-Squad GSW-H1000.
 The GSW-H1000 comes loaded with a variety of Google apps and services designed for the watch.

 Casio G-Squad Pro GSW H1000 v/s Amazfit T-Rex

-TLDR: WearOS gives a substantial advantage to the G-SHOCK.
-However, the 12 military certifications bearing build quality makes the T-Rex a good gizmo for the outdoor fanatics.
+TLDR: Wear OS gives a substantial advantage to the G-SHOCK.
+However, the 12 military certifications bearing build quality make the T-Rex a good gizmo for outdoor fanatics.

-While Amazfit boasts a 1.3-Inch AMOLED Color Screen and features Always-On Display.
-Watch faces are customizable to meet your personal needs.
+While Amazfit boasts a 1.3-Inch AMOLED Color Screen and features Always-On Display, watch, faces are customizable to meet your personal needs.

 So, in terms of display, it’s all subjective.
-If you like AMOLED display, then go for Amazfit or if you’d like to have the additional features of Dual-display then Casio’s version will be the gadget to go.
+If you like AMOLED display, then go for Amazfit, or if you’d like to have the additional features of Dual display, then Casio’s version will be the gadget to go.

 Needless to say, the Casio G-SHOCK is also phenomenal in terms of build quality.
 Though no military certifications or as such, it features shock-resistant construction plus a water-resistant microphone and charging port.
 An optical sensor to measure heart rate at the wrist and a microphone also provides shock resistance and 20-bar water resistance.

-So, in terms of build quality both are A+.
+So, in terms of build quality, both are A+.
 You’ve to consider your comfort level before picking either one in this aspect.

-The Amazfit comes with a 390mAh LiPo battery, which is rated to provide 20 days of Heart rate monitoring always on, sleep monitoring; GPS turned on for 13 minutes a day, 150 messages pushed daily which activate the screen, wrist raised 30 times which activate the screen, and 5 minutes of other operations in the Daily use mode.
-Which is pretty good battery life.
+The Amazfit comes with a 390mAh LiPo battery, which is rated to provide 20 days of Heart rate monitoring always on, sleep monitoring; GPS turned on for 13 minutes a day, 150 messages pushed daily which activate the screen, wrist raised 30 times which activate the screen, and 5 minutes of other operations in the Daily use mode which is pretty good battery life.

-The G-SHOCK G-Squad is the first Casio smartwatch to run WearOS.
-The Wear OS interface on G-Squad includes several iconic G-Shock watch faces as well as Casio’s custom apps for sports-specific data like altitude measurement, tide graphs and road gradient.
+The G-SHOCK G-Squad is the first Casio smartwatch to run Wear OS.
+The Wear OS interface on G-Squad includes several iconic G-Shock watches faces as well as Casio’s custom apps for sports-specific data like altitude measurement, tide graphs, and road gradient.
 If the stock watch faces are not enough for you, you may also download any watch-compatible app offering watch faces from the Google Play Store for free.

 Amazfit’s smartwatches run on their own proprietary, closed Android-based operating system dubbed as Amazfit OS.
 As you’d expect, the software capabilities are limited to what Amazfit can offer in its OS.
-To be frank, Amazfit OS is nowhere near WearOS by Google and the OS itself can be a deal-breaker itself for some.
-Adding to that, the interface and touch experience are not the most responsive or fluid, but consistent though.
+To be frank, Amazfit OS is nowhere near Wear OS by Google, and the OS itself can be a deal-breaker itself for some.
+Adding to that, the interface and touch experience are not the most responsive or fluid but consistent, though.

 So, in terms of software, the G-SHOCK takes the limelight.